springernature/ml-deploy/README.md

 POST `/steps/[step name]?db=[target db name]&once=[true|false]`

 request body = contents of step file
 `db` Name of database context.
-Defaults to 'Documents'
+Defaults to 'Documents'.
 `once` Control whether steps will be skipped if they have already been run on the host.
 Defaults to true.

+e.g. To run a step every time:
-e.g `curl -X POST --digest -u admin:admin -d@step1.xqy http://localhost:7654/steps/step1.xqy?db=SomeDatabase`
+`curl -X POST --digest -u admin:admin -d@step1.xqy http://localhost:7654/steps/step1.xqy?once=false`